benlasko/Capstone-2/README.md

 <br>

 ### I used supervised learning classification models to try and build a good predictive model to classify tweets into their positive, negative, or neutral categories.
-Since tweets are short I used Scikit-learn's CountVectorizer instead of the tfidf vectorizer.

 #### Models tested
 * Naive Bayes